What does Japanese knotweed look like?

 Identifying Japanese Knotweed

-Identifying Japanese knotweed correctly correctly can be crucial, as property deals and mortgage decisions can depend on it.
+Identifying Japanese knotweed correctly can be crucial, as property deals and mortgage decisions can depend on it.
 Unfortunately, other plants are easily mistaken for Japanese knotweed.

 Japanese Knotweed Identification